Written by: Kaleido moms and dads

 I’d say I have an average income, but even so, I do my best to save a little every paycheck.
 And you’ve heard it before: “out of sight, out of mind,” so once it’s invested, my money is no longer in my bank account and I’m not tempted to spend it!

 I’m part of the lucky people who know that the RESP is the best investment vehicle to plan for your child’s education.
-First off, there’s the grant money: each year, the government will top up your contributions by at least 30% of the first $2,500 paid into all plans opened for a beneficiary1, and that 30% is available to everyone.
+First off, there’s the grant money: in Quebec, each year, the government will top up your contributions by at least 30% of the first $2,500 paid into all plans opened for a beneficiary1, and that 30% is available to everyone.
 So why leave it on the table?

 On the other hand: no RESP, no grant money.